Assalam Alaykoum, Merhaba bikoum fl Maghrib (Hello, Welcome to Morocco)

 Morocco, officially the Kingdom of Morocco, is located in Northern Africa.
 It is bordered by Spain to the north, Algeria to the east, and Mauritania to the south.
 It has a population of over 32 million and an area of 710.000 Km².

 The political capital of Morocco is Rabat, although the largest city is Casablanca.
 Morocco has both Atlantic and Mediterranean coastlines, and many of the large towns are also coastal, including the fabulous trading cities of Casablanca, Agadir and Rabat.
-In land, on the edge of the Atlas Mountains, lie the equally enticing towns of Fés, Marrakesh and Meknès.
+In land, on the edge of the Atlas Mountains, lie the equally enticing towns of Fés, Marrakech and Meknès.

 Morocco is a safe and moderate country that offers a fascinating taste of Africa and gives you the opportunity to learn more about the Arabic and Islamic influences that are shaping the world.
 Almost all Moroccans speak either Berber, Moroccan Arabic (Darija) or French as mother tongues.